mohanasgun/demo-transfermate/README.md

 I have designed like authors can have multiple books.
 Book belongs to one author.

 I used JQuery for fast dynamic ajax call.

+I added .env file also, since there is no security concerns there.